peterkelly/Texpad-API/Readme.md

     // * Redistributions in binary form must reproduce the above copyright
     //   notice, this list of conditions and the following disclaimer in the
     //   documentation and/or other materials provided with the distribution.
-    // * Neither the name of the <organization> nor the
-    //   names of its contributors may be used to endorse or promote products
-    //   derived from this software without specific prior written permission.
     //
     // THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND
     // ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED